AmauryD/A3GPS/README.md

 ```

 ### Import the data of your current map
-Put [the folder](https://github.com/AmauryD/A3GPS/tree/master/data) with the name of your map inside your gps data folder.
+Put [the folder](https://github.com/AmauryD/A3GPS/tree/master/data) with the name of your map inside the gps_core/data folder.

 ### To call the Menu